wellcomecollection/visual-material/metadata-framework/metadata-elements/object-type/README.md

 ---
-description: 'Required, 2D Objects, 3D Objects, Born Digital'
+description: 'Required, 2D Objects, 3D Objects, Born Digital' 'Repeatable'
 ---

 # Object Type

-This element identifies the specific **type of object** being catalogued.
+This identifies the specific **type of object** being catalogued.
 It determines how to refer to an object.
 CCO considers it the first critical decision in the cataloguing process.

+Object type in the Wellcome Collection catalogue refers to physical form and/or function.
+The medium/technique will be recorded in a separate field.

 To ensure consistent terminology the most common terms applicable to Wellcome Collection are listed in the Object Type List.
 When cataloguing select from this list.
 When a relevant term for the item being catalogued is not listed, select a suitable term from the [Getty Art & Architecture Thesaurus.](https://www.getty.edu/research/tools/vocabularies/aat/)

 Add both broad and specific Object Type terms to a record to increase the access points.
-When unclear which specific terms to apply to an object include only the broad known term.
+When the cataloguer is uncertain which specific terms to apply to an object include only the known broader term.

-Ideally the cataloguing system will automatically identify relevant hierarchical relationships between object types.

-Multiple terms can be chosen for the same object or group of objects if known.
+Multiple terms can be chosen for the same object or group of objects if known or applicable.

+*Ideally the cataloguing system or search interface will automatically identify relevant hierarchical relationships between object types.*